ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-starter-kit-rak3401/quickstart.md

 #### Power Supply Setup

-Due to the high power consumption of the 1 W transceiver during the LoRa transmission, the device has to be powered either by battery or by an external 5 V supply.
+Due to the high power consumption of the 1&nbsp;W transceiver during the LoRa transmission, the device has to be powered either by battery or by an external 5&nbsp;V supply.

 Depending on the selected power supply, make sure the jumper on the RAK13302 is set in the correct position: